Aditieraa/finversee/SUPABASE_SETUP_FINAL.md

 1. In Finverse app, create a NEW account
 2. Check Supabase → **Authentication** tab → you should see your user
-3. Check Supabase → **profiles table** → you should see your profile row
+3. Check Supabase → **profiles table** → you should see your profile row WITH EMAIL
 4. Complete onboarding
 5. Check Supabase → **game_saves table** → you should see your save

-If profile STILL doesn't appear, check browser console (F12) for error messages when you sign up.